Select Page

 R

-Sixth graders organizing our monthly Food Pantry drive and filling the Food Pantry Van
+Sixth graders organizing our food pantry collections and filling the Feed Rogers van

 R

-Seventh graders delivering meals in partnership with Meals on Wheels and 5-day Service Trip to Appalachia working with Hand in Hand Ministries
+Seventh graders delivering meals in partnership with Meals on Wheels and raising money for the organization by making and selling bracelets

 R